eclab/grains/ruckus/README.md

 Note that Sample and Hold only goes up to under 4V or so, due to limitations of Mozzi.
 If IN3 is inputting a value larger than this, it will be clipped.

+Looking for a random wanderer rather than a traditional sample and hold?
+Try STOCHASTIC.

 ## Configuration

 #### IN 1